 One Way Special

-The One Way Special allows Guests to pickup between one of the following CanaDream locations and drop off in selected CanaDream locations at a 50% reduction (Half Price).
-This Special will save Guests $470!
+The One Way Special allows you to pick up between selected CanaDream locations and drop off in selected CanaDream locations for 25% off normal one way fee.
+This special will save you up to $250.00 on your booking.
+(Minimum 14 night rental applies).
 Note: The One Way Special is applicable to pick up and drop off between Vancouver, Calgary, Whitehorse, Toronto, Montreal and Halifax.
-Minimum of 14 nights required.
-N0 one ways are permitted from Calgary, Vancouver or Whitehorse to Halifax, Montreal or Toronto in a TCA vehicle type.
-Only available if booked before January 31.

 Unlimited Kilometres Special

-Book the Unlimited Kilometre Special and Guests can travel at their own pace at a 50% savings off our regular price of $1625. (save $812.)
-The Unlimited Kilometre package regular price is $1,625 for a maximum of 21 nights, sale price is $813.
-Price for additional nights after the first 21 nights is $75 /night.
-BOOKING CODE (uks)
+The Unlimited Kilometre Special will allow you to travel as far as you want at a 25% discount ($406.25) saving off our regular price.
+The Unlimited Kilometre package regular price is $1,625.00 for a maximum of 21 nights.
+Price for additional nights is $75.00 per night.